bADAsteam/US_Cinema/Datastory.md

 ### No preference observed
-To investigate the relationship between the gender of the hero and the review score of the movie, we proceeded to a matching of male and female hero films and conducted a linear regression analysis.
+To investigate the relationship between the gender of the hero and the review score of the movie, we proceeded to a matching of male and female hero films and conducted a <strong>linear regression analysis</strong>.

  <center>
   <strong>  Regression Results </strong>
  </center>

 ==================================================

 |           | Value of the coefficient | p-value |
 |-----------|--------------------------|---------|
 |   gender  |          52.908          |  0.000  |